JJ/setup-gh-pages/index.md

 ## Before running

-These couple of shell scripts use `curl`, `git`, `sed` and shell commands.
-They should be in any basic Linux or Mac installation that is already using GitHub, but if it's not, `sudo apt-get install curl` and whatever is not there.
+These couple of shell scripts use `curl`, `git`, `perl` and shell commands.
+They should be in any basic Linux or Mac installation that is already using GitHub, but if it's not, `sudo apt-get install curl perl` and whatever else is not there.

 ## Instructions